qiyanjun/books2read/_posts/2024-11-10-never-eat-alone.md

 - a comprehensive guide on the art of networking and relationship-building, emphasizing that success in business and life is deeply rooted in the connections we forge with others.

+> some of the notes used LLM AI to help edit

 ## Key Themes